Strategies and initiatives

-The Equal Workplaces Advisory Council will report to and advise the Minister of Industrial Relations, Natalie Hutchins about initiatives that will tackle the gap in women’s pay and workforce participation, including gendered occupational segregation.
+The Equal Workplaces Advisory Council currently reports to and advises the Minister of Industrial Relations, Natalie Hutchins about initiatives that will tackle the gap in women's pay and workforce participation, including gendered occupational segregation.

 The Central Bargaining Unit (CBU) assists departments, agencies and unions with industrial relations matters and enterprise bargaining to ensure the consistency of advice to employers and stakeholders and compliance with the government's public sector industrial relations policies.

 The CBU is not directly involved in all public sector negotiations, it is a resource that parties can draw on to assist in the bargaining process.
 Its role is to:

 - become involved in bargaining negotiations to assist parties to find workable solutions and avoid disputes